dyGiLa/dygila.github.io/benchmark.md

 The tested workloads per GCD are `256^3` and `512^3` sites respectively.
 In all tests, weak scaling efficiency remains about 1.
 The interesting observation here is runs with multiple GCDs finish slightly earlier than single GCD run when workload per GCD is `256^3` sites.
-After increaing workload per GCD to `512^3`, this phenomena became very much less visible.
+After increasing workload per GCD to `512^3`, this phenomena became very much less visible.
 Over all, dyGiLa does demonstrate perfect weak scaling.

 ***